dmdai/LDPC-decoder/README.md

 # LDPC-decoder
-LDPC decoding by min-sum method
+LDPC decoding by min-sum method in AWGNChannel